snukem/snukem.github.io/about.md

 **Graduate Research Assistant (2018 - 2020)**

 - Developed MCMC methods for efficient sampling from Bayesian nonparametric mixture models.
-- Co-authored "Sequentially allocated merge-split samplers for conjugate Bayesian nonparametric models", published in 2021 in the Journal of Statistical Computation and Simulation.
+- Co-authored ["Sequentially allocated merge-split samplers for conjugate Bayesian nonparametric models"](https://doi.org/10.1080/00949655.2021.1998502), published in 2021 in the Journal of Statistical Computation and Simulation.
-- Wrote the R package "sams" with reference implementations for the methods described in this paper.
+- Wrote the R package [sams](https://cran.r-project.org/web/packages/SAM/index.html) with reference implementations for the methods described in this paper.

 ## Education